kirikamal/expense-trackr/ReadMe.md

 - `tests/`: Contains unit tests for both backend and frontend components.

 ### Requirements
-- `requirements.txt/`: Lists all Python dependencies for the project.
+- `requirements.txt`: Lists all Python dependencies for the project.

 ## Setup Instructions